mezanddav/architect.cftools/README.md

 but there are plenty of great tutorials available online to guide you through those steps.

-Your first command is to update Debian to latest version
+Your first command is to update Debian to latest version:

 `sudo apt update && sudo apt upgrade -y`

+Install basic tools that might be required during the installation:

+`sudo apt install -y build-essential curl wget git gnupg lsb-release ca-certificates`